offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 ![Bambu Studio Prepare screen toolbar](bambu_studio_prepare_toolbar.png)

-The cutting tool has two modes, chosen using the **Mode** dropdown at the top of the pop-up (section 1):
+The cutting tool has two modes, chosen using the **Mode** dropdown at the top of the pop-up:

 * **Planar** cuts the model using a flat plane.